FascinatedBox/lily/site/boolean_type.markdown

-boolean
+Boolean
 =======

-The boolean type represents a value that is either there or not there.
+The Boolean type represents a value that is either there or not there.

 # Operations